Français

 In order to get a permit, you must:

-1. go to the permit counter to check if your establishment is located in a zone where building a commercial terrace is authorized
+1. Go to the permit counter to check if the location of your establishment is conducive to building a terrace on public property

 Document